What is a Rigid Strut?

-- Find out the direction in which restriction of movement is required (Assume X direction) and location of the strut installation.
+1. Find out the direction in which restriction of movement is required (Assume X direction) and the location of the strut installation.
 For reducing thermal loads to be carried by rigid struts it is preferable to choose thermal null points if feasible.

-- Double click on restraints check box in Caesar spreadsheet and model restraint X with 0 mm gap and with no friction.
-Keep stiffness K1 box blank.
+2. Double-click on the restraints checkbox in the Caesar spreadsheet and model restraint X with a 0 mm gap and with no friction.
+Keep the stiffness K1 box blank.

-- Enter into any catalogue (like C&P, Lisega etc) and select appropriate rigid strut depending on that force (For your reference strut selection table has been reproduced in Fig. 1 from C&P Catalogue).
+4. Enter into any catalog (like C&P, Lisega, PTP, Anvil, Binder, etc) and select the appropriate rigid strut depending on that force (For your reference strut selection table has been reproduced in Fig. 1 from C&P Catalogue).

-- Obtain the stiffness value for the strut from the catalogue and enter this value in restraint stiffness (K1) which u left blank in initial stage.
+5. Obtain the stiffness value for the strut from the catalog and enter this value in restraint stiffness (K1) which u left blank in the initial stage.

-Rigid Struts are used in Turbine and Compressor connected lines near the nozzle connections to take the advantage of very less friction.
-Otherwise struts can be used as a substitute for guide supports where structure is not available for using standard guides.
+Rigid Struts are used in Turbine and Compressor connected lines near the nozzle connections to take advantage of very little friction.
+Otherwise, struts can be used as a substitute for guide supports where the steel structure is not available for using standard guides.

 Rigid struts are usually made of carbon steel.
 While selecting a rigid strut, its load-carrying capability must be checked from the manufacturer catalog.
 The important ordering information is:

 - Strut Length